 1. Preheat the oven to 200°c/180°c fan.

-2. In a large saucepan, heat the olive oil over a medium heat.
-Add the onions and cook over a medium heat for 15 minutes, stirring every now and then to prevent sticking/burning.
+2. In a large saucepan, heat the olive oil and butter over a medium heat.
+Add the onions and cook over a medium heat for 10 minutes, stirring every now and then to prevent sticking/burning.
 They should be sizzling gently.

-4. Add the sugar and cook for a further 10-15 minutes on a high heat, until they are evenly browned.
+4. Add the sugar and cook for a further 10-15 minutes on a high heat, until they start to caramelise and start to brown slightly.

 5. Whilst the onions are cooking, prepare the pastry.
 Roll out the pastry to fit the tart tin, prick the base with a fork and trim any excess from the sides.
 Line with baking paper and fill with baking beans.
-Place on a baking tray and put in the oven for 10-15 minutes until lightly golden.
+Place on a baking tray and put in the oven for 15 minutes until lightly golden.
+Remove the baking paper and beans and cook for a further 5 minutes so the base is dry.

 The tart is best eaten immediately, warm from the oven, but it will keep in the fridge for a day or so though you do risk a getting a soggy bottom!